 It seems that we blink and technology moves on around us.
 There is ground-breaking technology being launched on a regular basis that astounds us, and appears to signal a change in the way we live and work.
 There is also, however, the technology that has been around for years that we can’t ignore as it is integral to what we do.
 The question is though, which of these ‘can’t live without’ technologies are essential to us, as recruiters, on a daily basis?

-2017 was another exciting year in terms of recruitment technology.
-AI continued to excite us with its potential uses and automation software helped to further enhance candidate experience.
+Recruitment technologies have evolved rapidly year on year.
+AI has continued to excite us with its potential uses and automation software helped to further enhance candidate experience.
 The social channels and their ever-increasing offerings, along with AI, have made it easier to converse with candidates and keep track of applications from both perspectives.
-Recruitment software will become even more advanced in 2018, with chatbots using AI to read messages and respond to candidates in a relevant and timely way.
+Recruitment software will become even more advanced in the future, with chatbots using AI to read messages and respond to candidates in a relevant and timely way.

 Things are looking good for recruitment:

-* In 2017, 56% of recruiting teams predicted their hiring volume would increase.
+* 56% of recruiting teams predicted their hiring volume would increase.

 * Technology and talent are CEOs’ top two business priorities.
-(PWC, 20th CEO Survey, 2017)
+(PWC, 20th CEO Survey)

-* Top 4 trends shaping the future of hiring and recruitment in 2018:
+* Top 4 trends shaping the future of hiring and recruitment:

 * Diversity (78% say it’s very or extremely important)